nikeshtamangghising/Managermole/README.md

 # Decimal Stripper Telegram Bot

 A Telegram bot that processes messages containing numbers, separating them into amounts and charges based on a threshold value.
+Now with enhanced banking features for Nepali banks.

 ## Features